To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 Reserve funds aren't always suitable for lenders, but sometimes they are fantastic “credit enhancements” and it's great to have the choice.

 In addition, peer-to-peer lending has some quite interesting additional protections.
-For example, HNW Lending* and its directors take the first loss if you lend through its automated account.
+For example, directors or providers sometimes take the first loss.

 Transparency